 This is highly recommended.
 Most of the cars on Lesvos are manuals.
 This is especially important for volunteers coming for more than one month.

 Yes.
 It does get chilly, especially in the evenings, and you will wish for warm clothing.
 Also a waterproof jacket and shoes or boots will make your stay much more comfortable, especially during the months of October-April.

 Many days off are spent relaxing and touring the island.
 There are many beautiful places to visit and see.
-Often during time off people hang out at the brick, play games, hang out, etc.
+Often during time off people may spend time with their team, play games, hang out, etc.

-i58 books all flights for one month volunteers.
-It will cost between $900-$1500 for a round trip, but this price will vary from month to month.
-You are responsible to cover this cost.
+After you apply, i58 will be in contact with you and will put you in touch with a travel agency.
+It will generally cost between $900-$1500 for a round trip, but this price will vary from month to month.
+You will be responsible to cover this cost.